viamrobotics/camera-servers/README.md

   {
     "id": "intel",
     "log": true,
-    "name": "/usr/local/bin/intelgrpcserver",
+    "name": "/usr/local/bin/intelrealgrpcserver",
     "args": [port_number, image_width, image_height] // Put the actual numbers you want here.
 If the realsense does not support the request height and width it will error and fail to start

   }
 ]
 ```
 If you just want the defaults, dont include the “args” field.
-If you dont put in anything, this will set up the GRPC server running on port 8085 of your pi with the default resolution.
+If you dont put in anything, this will set up the gRPC server running on port 8085 of your pi with the default resolution.

-### Add the GRPC server as a remote
+### Add the gRPC server as a remote

 Then go to Config -> Remote, and add the following
 ```